SiaFoundation/siad/modules/feemanager/README.md

 ensuring that the `PayoutHeight`'s are updated.

 **Outbound Complexities**
- - The persist subsystem's `callPersistNewFee` method is called from `threadedProcessFees`
+ - The persist subsystem's `callPersistFeeUpdate` method is called from `threadedProcessFees`